 Why neurodiversity in the workplace matters

 Incorporating neurodiversity into workplace practices benefits neurodivergent employees and the company.
 Designing workplace benefits that meet the unique needs of neurodivergent individuals promotes an environment of workplace equality.
-Neurodiversity awareness helps build a culture that values diversity, supports mental health, and enhances employee well-being across the board.
+Neurodiversity awareness helps build a culture that values inclusion, supports mental health, and enhances employee well-being across the board.

 For HR professionals and business leaders, supporting neurodiversity means not just complying with legal requirements but also actively contributing to a more equitable, innovative, and supportive environment for all employees.
 A comprehensive benefits package that includes flexible work arrangements, accommodation, and training ensures that all employees can perform at their best.